Creating Topology, BGP, or IS-IS Graphs

 Note

 netlab generates the graph description files.
-You will have to install Graphviz or D2 and use them to create the actual graphs in SVG/PNG/JPEG/PDF format.
+You will have to install Graphviz or D2 to create the actual graphs in SVG/PNG/JPEG/PDF format.
+You can use the netlab install graph command on a Ubuntu server to install them.

 Usage